 Radiopaedia is a Ruby on Rails application hosted on AWS.
 We store data in Postgres, and use React and TypeScript in a few of our newer features.
 The codebase is more than 10 years old, with nearly 24,000 commits.

-We currently have a team of two developers (in Australia) who work closely with the founder of Radiopaedia.
+We currently have a team of four developers (in Australia and Japan) who work closely with the founder of Radiopaedia.
 We work remotely using Slack, Pivotal Tracker, git, and other collaboration tools.

 Asherah is a systems engineer from Melbourne.
 Years of experience maintaining the user content pipeline at GitHub mean you can ask her any Markdown-related questions you might have.
 In her spare time, Ashe enjoys embedded systems and breaking bad crypto.

-Daniel is an inveterate computer-tinkerer & games (every kind) nerd in Melbourne.
+Daniel is an tinkerer & games-of-every-kind nerd in Melbourne.
 He's got a particular interest in constraint-driven system design & data modelling.

 Frank founded Radiopaedia.org in 2005 and continues to intimately involved in the development of the site.
 In his day job, he is an academic neuroradiologist at the Royal Melbourne Hospital where he works clinically (primarily reporting brain MRI studies) and conducting research in a variety of brain and machine learning related topics (Google Scholar).